JNaeemGitonga/go-react-github/README.md

 ## Description
 This is a small distributed system built for users to access their own github accounts, save repos to a favorites list and update their list as needed.

+I wanted to use microservices.
+My front-end is a dockerized react app.
+My data server is writtenn in Go.
+My auth service is written in Node

-To start this app:
+To start this app locally:

 1. You will need to install Docker and Docker Compose.

 2. Clone this repo

-3. In your terminal run the following command: `$ docker-compose build && docker-compose run --rm`
+3. In your terminal run the following command: `$ docker-compose -f docker-compose.yml -f docker-compose.dev.yml up --build`<br>
+the above `docker-compose` command will read from two `.yml` files to gather the info needed to start this container ..

 4. In your favorite browser visit: `$ http://localhost:9900`